-Generally speaking if you are behind on your car payments or fail to maintain required insurance that triggers a "default" under the contract.
-Upon default, the lienholder generally has the right to immediate repossession unless there is a "grace period" provided for in the language of the contract.
+Generally speaking if you are behind on your car payments or fail to maintain required insurance that can trigger a "default" under the contract.
+Upon default, the lienholder often has the right to immediate repossession unless there is a "grace period" provided for in the language of the contract.
 That being said, creditors do not have the right to “breach the peace” to execute a repossession.
 So what exactly are the repossession rights of a secured creditor upon default?

 Let’s first look to the actual statute: